GuillaumeStaub/PyHealthy/README.md

 # General operation

 First of all, you have to recover the data, for that I use the OpenFoodFacts API which is free and 100% free.
-The documentation is available on their website [website](https://en.wiki.openfoodfacts.org/API/Read/Search) .
+The documentation is available on their  [website](https://en.wiki.openfoodfacts.org/API/Read/Search) .
 Once the operation of the API is well integrated (after having ripped all the hair 😱) I use the module [Requests](https://requests-fr.readthedocs.io/en/latest/) to make the request to OFF which returns data in json.
 The application cleans the data (empty data) and sets it aside, creates the database and inserts the cleaned data into it.
 For the database, I use a [SQLAlchemy](https://www.sqlalchemy.org) ORM communicating with a MySQL database.

 # Visual